News

 Istituto Italiano di Cultura di Dublino invited Dr Con Kennedy to attend the launch of the exhibition Italia Geniale—Design Enables.

-Italia Geniale is promoted by the Italian Ministry of Foreign Affairs and International Cooperation and organized by the Italian Embassy in Ireland in collaboration with the Italian Institute of Culture in Dublin, the ITA Italian Trade Agency London, and the Italian Irish Chamber of Commerce.
+Italia Geniale is promoted by the Italian Ministry of Foreign Affairs and International Cooperation and organised by the Italian Embassy in Ireland in collaboration with the Italian Institute of Culture in Dublin, the ITA Italian Trade Agency London, and the Italian Irish Chamber of Commerce.
 The exhibition features over 60 iconic artefacts of Italian design, including pieces by Ferrari, Poltrona Frau, Flos, Artemide, and Olivetti.

 The keynote speaker was Architect Massimo Roj from Progetto CMR.
 Since 2016, Massimo has been an Ambassador of Italian Design, nominated by the Italian Ministry of Foreign Affairs.